NCERT Solutions for Social History Class 10 Chapter 4

 To prevent weavers from interacting with other customers through advances and control.
 Weavers who obtained loans and fees in advance were beholden to the British in this way.

-Question 2: Write True or False against each statement:
+Write “True” or “False” against each statement:

 Answer: False